oven-baked pork chops in a white ceramic roasting tray

 A scoop of gluten-free buckwheat or quinoa salad

-A drizzle of garlic-lemon dressing or tahini-yoghurt (use lactose-free)
+A drizzle of garlic-lemon dressing or tahini-yogurt (use lactose-free)

 Try roasted root veg and a warm lentil salad for a wintery twist.